novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-115.md

 "Yes, the purpose of a knowledge service is to satisfy curiosity.
 So, we created a platform where an unspecified large number of people can participate."

-The intent was similar to 'Wiki,' so much so that Lee Hyun-woo was reminded of the popular 【Someone Else's Wiki】 from his previous life.
+The intent was similar to 'Wiki,' so much so that Lee Hyun-woo was reminded of the popular 【Nam's Wiki】 from his previous life.

-"The original name wasn't 【Someone Else's Story】.
+"The original name wasn't 【Nam's Story】.
 It was 【Backtalk】.
 People like to talk about others behind their backs, so we created a platform where they could do it freely.
 But as high-speed internet started spreading, user numbers increased rapidly, and we thought the site name wasn't quite appropriate."

-"So, you changed the name to 【Someone Else's Story】."
+"So, you changed the name to 【Nam's Story】."

 "Yes, that's right."